 Military Healthcare Benefits

 Active duty servicemembers and their families sign up for this military healthcare program with the following benefits for enrollment in a TRICARE Prime program:

-- No enrollment fees.
+- No enrollment fees

-- No in-network copays.
+- No in-network copays

-- Active duty service members receive no out-of-pocket costs.
+- Active duty service members receive no out-of-pocket costs

-- Active duty family members receive minimal out-of-pocket costs.
+- Active duty family members receive minimal out-of-pocket costs

 There are non-Prime TRICARE options available for family members, but those on Active Duty must choose between one of four Prime options.

-VA Home Loan Benefits
+Military Home Loan Benefits

 Life Insurance Benefits